-What Is Construction Timesheet Extraction?
+What Is Construction Timesheet Tracking?

-Jobsite Paper to Payroll
+Paper Job-Site Cards to Payroll & Compliance

-What Construction Timesheet Extraction Actually Is
+What Construction Timesheet Tracking Actually Means

-Worker Identity & Classification
+Worker Identity & Craft Classification

-- Employee Name
+- Employee Name / ID

 - Craft / Trade Classification (Carpenter, Electrician, Laborer, Operator, Ironworker)